Our Investment Philosophy

 Cook & Bynum seeks long-term growth of capital by making concentrated investments in a select few undervalued domestic and foreign businesses.
-This pure value investing philosophy is based on the teachings of Benjamin Graham, John Burr Williams, Warren Buffett, and Charles Munger, among others.
+We do not artificially constrain ourselves by style boxes or other arbitrary factors.
+Instead, we are opportunistic.
+We will go anywhere we can find value across geographic regions, industry sectors, and market capitalizations.
+This pure value investing philosophy has been heavily influenced by the teachings of Benjamin Graham, John Burr Williams, Warren Buffett, and Charles Munger, among others.

-- Circle of Competence: We only invest in businesses whose core economics and future prospects we can understand and reliably predict.
+We only invest in businesses whose core economics and future prospects we can understand and reliably predict.
 We know our ability to recognize our limitations will be as important as our ability to execute competencies.

 We use fundamental, bottom-up research to carefully assess whether an individual company meets these core criteria.
 This research often includes, but is not limited to, review and analysis of company filings, discussions with management, visits to company facilities, and conversations with the company’s customers, competitors, and suppliers.
 When a company appropriately satisfies the first three of these criteria (Circle of Competence, Business, and People), we will value it by projecting the future cash flows expected to be generated by the business and then discounting these ‘‘owner earnings’’ into present-value dollars using an appropriate interest rate.
-Cook & Bynum will buy a company’s security only as long as it is trading at a large discount to our conservative appraisal of its intrinsic value.
+We will only buy a company’s security only as long as it is trading at a large discount to our conservative appraisal of its intrinsic value.

 Learn more about why we think our approach is different.